 \subsection{Related Work (Cont.)}

-The ARC benchmark \citep{Chollet2019} was designed with AGI in mind -- potentially the ultimate meta-learner.
-However, ARC's focus is primarily on visual reasoning utilizing program synthesis techniques.
-We believe it's a promising path, but our work inspires extensions that transcend program synthesis approaches.

-The study by \citep{Chen2021} offers, to our knowledge, the first non-vacuous generalization bounds for the (supervised) meta-learning setting.
+The study by \cite{Chen2021} offers, to our knowledge, the first non-vacuous generalization bounds for the (supervised) meta-learning setting.
 However, their results do not aim to differentiate classes of meta-learning, as our work attempts to do empirically.

-The work by \citep{global_labels} proposes the concept of global labels, equivalent to what we call USL in our paper.
-Their theoretical analysis, however, is dependent on a fixed feature extractor, and fails to accommodate different feature extractors that might be trained, such as comparing USL vs MAML directly in an end-to-end fashion.
-This was partially addressed theoretically and empirically in \citep{curse_low_div}.

-The study by \citep{Denevi2020} presents a theoretical treatment of meta-learning using meta-learners with closed-form equations derived from ridged regularization using fixed features.
-However, their results are highly theoretical, whereas ours focus on empirical results, and they do not explore their findings in the context of modern few-shot learning benchmarks like MiniImagenet, Cifar-fs, FC100, TieredImagenet, Meta-Dataset, etc. like we do.
+The study by \cite{Denevi2020} presents a theoretical treatment of meta-learning using meta-learners with closed-form equations derived from ridged regularization using fixed features.
+However, their results are theoretical and they do not explore their findings to modern few-shot learning benchmarks like MiniImagenet, Cifar-fs, FC100, TieredImagenet, Meta-Dataset, etc. like we do.

-The work by \citep{Goldblum2020} provides strong evidence that adaptation at test time is best done when the meta-trained model matches the adaptation it was meta-trained with.
-However, their results cannot beat \citep{rfs} and thus do not help separate the role of meta-training and pre-training (PT) with a union of all the data.

-The study by \citep{Gao2020} provides theoretical bounds of when the expected risk of MAML and DRS (Domain Randomized Search) by bounding the gradient norm.
-However, they do not provide in depth empirical analysis with respect to any real few-shot learning benchmarks like MiniImagenet or Cifar-fs.

-The work by \citep{Rosenfeld2021} provides a theoretical analysis on the difference between interpolation and extrapolation in transfer learning.
-We believe this type of theory may be helpful as an inspiration to explore why in the high diversity regime there seems to be a difference between the performance of meta-learning and transfer learning or pre-trained methods.
+The work by \cite{Rosenfeld2021} provides a theoretical analysis on the difference between interpolation and extrapolation in pre-training.
+We believe this type of theory may be helpful as an inspiration to explore why in the high diversity regime there seems to be a difference between the performance of meta-learning and transfer learning via pre-trained methods.

-Finally, the work \citep{empericalstudypresentation2020, Miranda2020} first demonstrated that there exist synthetic data sets capable of exhibiting higher degrees of adaptation compared to the original work by \citep{Raghu}.
+Finally, the work by \cite{empericalstudypresentation2020, Miranda2020} first demonstrated that there exist synthetic datasets capable of exhibiting higher degrees of adaptation compared to the original work by \cite{Raghu2020}.
 Their main focus was on comparing adapted MAML models vs. unadapted MAML models, a difference from our approach in this paper.